-After an incredible 2021 run, we're returning to the Mulberry Garden of Hogarth’s House in June with our family-friendly show inspired by William Hogarth's The Enraged Musician.
-With a new cast, come on down to Chiswick next month for a comedy of games, music, puns, and plenty of audience interaction to entertain all ages!
-For more information and tickets, click here or on the banner icon at the top of the page.
+After an incredible 2021 run, we returned to the Mulberry Garden of Hogarth’s House in June with our family-friendly show inspired by William Hogarth's The Enraged Musician.
+We took our two-week run to Chiswick once again for a comedy of games, music, and puns - and we (as well as the audience) had a blast!

 Inspired by William Hogarth’s 1741 print The Enraged Musician, The Angry Musician was a family-friendly outdoor summer show we wrote for Hogarth’s House in Chiswick - the house in which the artist had lived and worked at between 1749 and 1764.
 We worked closely with the historic venue's team to craft a show for their Mulberry Garden, and following a troubled year for the theatre industry, we couldn’t have been happier with the company’s first return to the stage!

 Walkers In The Dark was our second research and development project.
 We explored the mysterious and enigmatic world of Hanoch Levin, a dramatist often thought of as Israel’s Samuel Beckett.
 The online forum provided us an opportunity to work with a UK-based cast (including Patrick Godfrey and Debbie Chazen) with the director, Noa Wagner, running the workshops from Tel Aviv.